cydowing/Fleurdelas/README.txt

 The project has now a brand new and comprehensive wiki.
 You will find basic and advance usage of fleurdelas class object.

+We also have a user group that you can found at https://groups.google.com/forum/#!forum/fleur-de-las

 Please let us know if you want or need more features implemented.
 Also report any bugs or issues at info at carbomap dot com.

 As it is an open project, we would like to see you involved, so please don't hesitate to clone and/or fork this project.